mehul9595/game-of-three-client/README.md

 - [NodeJS Backend](https://github.com/mehul9595/game-of-three-server)
 - [socket.io](https://socket.io/)

+*Note: Checkout [feature branch](https://github.com/mehul9595/game-of-three-client/tree/redux) to see the implementation of Single Player game mode using React-Redux and Hooks way.*

 ## Description

 When a player starts, they incept a random (whole) number and send it to the second player as an